The Wildcat Foundation Board of Directors

 Chuck earned his Bachelor’s Degree from Ursinus College in Collegeville, PA.
 He and his wife currently reside in Upper Allen Township.

 Originally from Western New York, and after years far from his roots, Ben is proud to call Mechanicsburg home.
-In 2006, Ben moved to the area with his family to attend the Widener University School of Law where he obtained his Juris Doctor in 2009.
-Since 2009, he has practiced law with Rhoads & Sinon LLP in the area of municipal finance, assisting municipalities, school districts, and other publicly-related entities borrow money to finance and refinance their projects on a tax-exempt basis.
+In 2006, Ben moved to the area with his family to attend the Widener University School of Law where he obtained his Juris Doctorate in 2009.
+For a number of years, he practiced law with Rhoads & Sinon LLP, recently accepting a position with Eckert Seamans in the area of municipal finance, assisting municipalities, school districts, and other publicly-related entities borrow money to finance and refinance their projects on a tax-exempt basis.

 Andy is a life long resident of Mechanicsburg and has a large, extended family in the area.
 He is married and their son is enrolled in MASD.